Depending on how spontaneous a traveller you are, creating a travel itinerary can be a great help to planning your upcoming adventure.

 2. Figure out where you’re going and the best way to get there

-I usually start this by grabbing a scrap piece of paper and writing down all the dates that I am away – from the first date that I leave Australia to the date.
+I usually start this by grabbing a scrap piece of paper and writing down all the dates that we are away – from the first date that we leave Australia to the date we return.

-I then work out the different destinations I am travelling to, what order of destinations makes the most geographical sense (which cities have direct flights or are driving distance with great stops along the way) and how long I want to spend in each country/city.
-Then I check out the smaller flights.
+Then we work out the different destinations we will be travelling to, what order of destinations makes the most geographical sense (which cities have direct flights or are driving distance with great stops along the way) and how long we want to spend in each country/city.
+Then check out the smaller flights.

-Using the plan I will take a look at what days I can get direct flights on, what days are the cheapest to travel and just what makes the most sense to ensure minimal time spent travelling around.
+Using the plan we’ve created, we’ll take a look at what days we can get direct flights on, what days are the cheapest to travel and just what makes the most sense to ensure minimal time spent travelling around.
 This may involve tweaking your original plan, as it may be cheaper or easier to fly a day or two either side of your original plans.
-I try to book as many direct flights as I can to minimize the time spent waiting around at airports, so if I have to change my flights to be a day earlier or later I will always take that option!
+We try to book as many direct flights as we can to minimise the time spent waiting around at airports, so if we have to change my flights to be a day earlier or later we will always take that option!

 Whenever you can definitely book and pay for your luggage and seats in advance to avoid hassles later on.
 You don’t want to be told your luggage can’t fit on the plane mid way through a multi-stop trip or that you can’t sit next to your partner on a long haul flight.

 4. Start planning the fun stuff